 Our sessions tend to be very practical, with hands-on workshops or you may be asked to present your thinking to others or deliver a ‘miniteach’ session, where you can plan a small input like you would in a school.
-This allows you to practice and receive feedback on techniques you’ll use in the classroom.
+This allows you to practise and receive feedback on techniques you’ll use in the classroom.

 Over the course of this three-year degree, you’ll spend a minimum of 120 days on placements – it’s where you’ll develop your practical skills as a teacher.

-You’ll spend time in a variety of mainstream primary schools and you’ll usually have two weeks in a SEN setting too, because we think it’s important in your development as a teacher to get a broad range of experiences.
+You’ll spend time in a variety of mainstream primary schools and possibility an SEN setting too, because we think it’s important in your development as a teacher to get a broad range of experiences.